sparkyScientist/nanosparkdynamics/_posts/2025-09-08-T-junction_mixing.md

 A T-junction is deceptively simple but hides rich vortex dynamics.
 By reframing the momentum ratio as **crossflow vs. jet**, the regimes become intuitive: the outcome depends on which stream “wins” the momentum battle.

-Even though my COMSOL simulations did not directly calculate \(J\), the velocity-ratio sweeps clearly reproduce the same qualitative regimes reported in literature — making the physics vivid and bridging numerical work with experimental observations.
+Even though my COMSOL simulations did not directly calculate \(J\), the velocity-ratio sweeps clearly reproduce the same qualitative regimes reported in literature - making the physics vivid and bridging numerical work with experimental observations.

-In future posts, I’ll expand into **coaxial injectors** and **hybrid T-junction/coaxial designs**, where shear layers, swirl, and crossflow vortices combine to push mixing performance even further.

 ---